 CWW news

-Two of the walks went head-to-head on February 4th, with groups led by Alan Cooper and Mark Percy converging on St Mary's in Radnage.
+The cake-fest began on the first weekend in February when two groups led by Alan Cooper and Mark Percy converged on St Mary's in Radnage.
 But who would get to the teatime treats first in this friendly contest?
 Alan's group on a brisk 10-miler from Chinnor or Mark's party of bon viveurs on a 6-mile saunter from Saunderton?

 In the end, Mark's group had first dibs.
 Arriving at an eerily empty church, they were surprised to find that the only competition for the cakes came from a lone Wycombe Ramblers walk leader on a recce to see how busy it was going to get.
-He got his answer seconds later when Alan's 22 hungry hikers piled in, adding to the cake frenzy.
+He got his answer seconds later when Alan's 22 hungry hikers piled in.

 Alan said: "It was a nice opportunity for all to mingle, bringing together members whose paths might not ordinarily cross due to their walk preferences."